Lamb, Escobar deliver big hits, D-backs beat Rockies 8-7

-PHOENIX (AP) — Pinch-hitter Jake Lamb had a tiebreaking two-run single in the sixth inning and the Arizona Diamondbacks held on to beat the Colorado Rockies 8-7 Tuesday night.
+The ball was from the two-run triple Escobar hit in the sixth inning, which gave him 100 RBIs on the season.
+That triple was part of a five-run rally that gave the Diamondbacks a big lead, and Arizona held on to beat the Colorado Rockies 8-7.

+“For sure I’m going to put it in my office, 100 percent,” Escobar said, admitting he never imagined 100 RBIs in a season.
+“I am so glad and so happy to play for this team.
+I love it here and I believe in my guys.”

-The Diamondbacks scored five runs in the sixth off Colorado starter Kyle Freeland (3-11) and reliever Bryan Shaw.
-Three batters after Lamb’s hit, Eduardo Escobar had a two-run triple off Shaw.
+Pinch-hitter Jake Lamb broke a 3-3 tie with pinch-hit single before Escobar came up, and the Diamondbacks scored five runs in the sixth off Colorado starter Kyle Freeland (3-11) and reliever Bryan Shaw.

 Escobar became the third player in Diamondbacks history with 20-plus doubles, 20 or more home runs and at least 10 triples in a season, joining Steve Finley (1999 and 2003) and Stephen Drew (2008).
 He also became the first National League switch-hitter with 100 RBIs since Chase Headley accomplished the feat with the San Diego Padres in 2012.

+He’s the ninth Diamondbacks player to reach 100 RBIs, and he’s the only player in the major leagues with 10 or more doubles, triples and home runs this season.

+“What can you say about Eduardo Escobar?
+We’ve got to appreciate exactly what’s he’s done here in Arizona for us this year,” Diamondbacks manager Torey Lovullo said, admitting he could have given his third baseman a little more rest earlier in the season.
+“This isn’t the time to rest him, so he’s got to grind through this and step up and do what he’s doing.”

 Nick Ahmed homered and drove in two runs.
 He set a career high for home runs with his 17th and matched his career-best RBI total with 70.
-Ahmed has six home runs in his last 10 games.

 Arizona’s 34 home runs against the Rockies is a franchise record against an opposing team in a season.